timberland-sig/rh-linux-poc/README.md

 ![alt uefi count down](images/uefi_count_down.png)

 After `!!!The UEFI variables has been set successfully!!!` the EFI Shell will return to the Boot Manager menu.
-Select `Reset` to continue.
+Press ESC and select `Reset` to continue.

 ![alt uefi reset](images/uefi_reset.png)